InceptionCyberSecurity/OSINT/README.md

 rm install.sh <br/>
 <br/>
 NOTE: Make sure that torrc is configured to SOCKS_PORT localhost:9050 <br/>
-Use your APIs for Shodan, theHarvester, MOSINT, Sherlock and Twint. <br/>
+Use your own APIs for Shodan, theHarvester, MOSINT, Sherlock and Twint. <br/>

 # Scripts
 install.sh installs a few extras. up.sh updates the base, installed Kali OS. <br/>